ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 that directs users to the location from which the assets were retrieved.

-Search applications can be complex applications that serve multiple purposes.
+Search applications can be complex and may serve multiple purposes.
-Only those parts of applications that direct users to the location of an asset are covered by preferences for this category of use.
+Only those parts of applications that direct users to the location of an asset are included in this category of use.
 This includes the use of titles or excerpts from assets that are used to help users select between multiple candidate options.